simplex-chat/simplexmq/rfcs/2023-09-12-second-relays.md

 1. Client requests proxy to create session with the relay by sending `server` command with the SMP relay address and optional proxy basic AUTH (below).
 It should be possible to batch multiple session requests into one block, to reduce traffic.

 2. Proxy connects to SMP relay, negotiating a shared secret in the handshake that will be used to encrypt all sender blocks inside TLS (proxy-relay encryption).
-SMP relay also returns in handshake its temporary DH key to agree e2e encryption with the client (sender-relay encryption, to protect metadata from proxy).
+SMP relay also returns in handshake its temporary DH key to agree e2e encryption with the client (sender-relay encryption, to hide metadata sent to the destination relay from proxy).

 3. Proxy replies with `server_id` command including relay session ID to identify it in further requests, relay DH key for e2e encryption with the client - this key is signed with the TLS online private key associated with the certificate (its fingerprint is included in the relay address), and the TLS session ID between proxy and relay (this session ID must be used in transmissions, to mitigate replay attacks as before).